To invite me to a festival, school or other event, contact Booked Out Speakers Agency.

 If you’re struggling to find a copy of a particular book, I’m the worst person to ask.
 I cannot help you.
 Ask your local bookseller for advice instead.
 Or, if you don’t have one, you might try abebooks.com.

-For any other questions, you can try Twitter—but please read the FAQ below first, and be aware that I’m very busy!
+For other questions or comments, you can try Twitter or Youtube, but please be aware that I log in only occasionally and I’m usually too busy writing new books to reply.
 (Sorry.)
 Also note that I’m locked out of the @jackheathwriter Facebook page and Instagram profile.
 They will stand forever as monuments to the time I forgot my password.